blinkbitcoin/dev.blink.sv/docs/api/pagination.md

 ## Variables

-* `first`: Returns the first n items from the list.
+* `first` (Int): Returns the first n items from the list.
-* `after`: Returns the items in the list that come after the specified cursor.
+* `after` (String): Returns the items in the list that come after the specified cursor.
-* `last`: Returns the last n items from the list.
-* `before`: Returns the items in the list that come before the specified cursor.

-The variables used in the request to show the first 2 transactions for the default account:
+The variables used in the request to show the first 3 transactions for the default account:

 ```json
 {